University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 Relevant evidence is evidence that has some value or tendency to prove a matter of fact significant to the case.
 Relevant evidence may pertain to a party or witness’s credibility.

-Parties will be provided with equal opportunity to present evidence during the grievance process.
-Additionally, OIE will take reasonable steps to obtain relevant evidence which may not be in the parties’ control.
+Parties will be provided with equitable opportunities to present evidence during the grievance process.
+Additionally, the University will take reasonable steps to obtain relevant evidence which may not be in the parties’ control.
 The decision-maker will objectively evaluate all evidence that is relevant and not otherwise impermissible, including both inculpatory and exculpatory evidence.[1]
 Credibility determinations will not be based on a person’s status as a complainant, respondent, or witness.

 • Evidence that is protected under a privilege recognized by Federal or State law or evidence provided to a confidential employee, unless the person to whom the privilege or confidentiality is owed has voluntarily waived the privilege or confidentiality;